MichaelCurrin/github-gql-go/docs/deploy.md

 $ github-gql-go -h
 ```

-Make sure your `PATH` is setup in `.bashrc` or similar to include the `GOBIN` directory, so your command can be run from anywhere:
+Make sure your `PATH` is setup in `~/.bashrc` or similar to include the `GOBIN` directory, so your command can be run from anywhere:

 ```sh
 export PATH="$PATH:$GOPATH/bin"